aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/manage-zoom/_index.md

 5. Add zoom frames (containing the reference to created slide) into the first slide.
 6. Write the modified presentation as a PPTX file.

-This sample code shows you how to create a zoom frame with a different image:
+This python code shows you how to create a zoom frame with a different image:

 ```py
 import aspose.slides as slides